How to Get Clear on What You Believe After Leaving Religion

 Your old beliefs will constantly try to resurface as you start to live your new or modified beliefs.
 But that’s another reason it’s so important to have them written down.
 Whenever you find the old beliefs fighting for authority, look at your true beliefs to remind yourself of what you actually believe.

 It’s a good idea to put your beliefs in a place where you can see them every day, just in case you need a reminder.
-It also can’t hurt to reread what you believe at least once a day for the same reason.
 And you don’t have to have all your beliefs written there, only the ones that you feel most shape the way you live your life—the ones that make you feel the most free.
+Or the ones you just feel you need to be reminded of more often.

-And never forget what Robert Bolton said: “A belief is not merely an idea the mind possesses; it is an idea that possesses the mind.”
+And as you do this work, don’t forget what Robert Bolton said: “A belief is not merely an idea the mind possesses; it is an idea that possesses the mind.”

 Now I turn it to you.
-How do you get clear on what you believe?
+How would you get clear on what you believe after leaving religion?

 ~ Ashley C.